 Hee, hee.
 Did you know manta rays have a social life?
-I know because I AM a manta ray.
+I know about manta rays social lives because I AM a manta ray.
 My name is Molly.
 Humans have only studied manta rays in depth (probably) for decades.
 Before we were admired for being a gentle giant, fishermen called us “devilfish.”
 Our curled up head fins look like devil horns, hence the name.
 Never mind most of the time we’re feeding and our cephalic fins are uncurled.
 We’d often get caught in fishermen’s nets by accident.
 The fishermen would get angry that not only did they have to untangle us, but they often had to repair their nets.

 In any case, humans have come out with a research study showing that female reef manta rays (Manta alfredi) “show preference” to other female manta rays.
 I’d say we’re friends, or acquaintances at least for the short-term.
 We also remember our contact with each other.